Labels are for Jars, not for people! So, what is MGO/MG, UMF, ULF and NPA?

 The (UMF)“Unique Manuka Factor” label is issued by the (UMFHA) “Unique Manuka Factor Honey Association of New Zealand”, an independent body who analyse and oversee each batch of honey in order to protect the integrity of the honey.
 This is simply another alternative scale to testing the MGO level.
 Most genuine producers include a rating on their label because testing high grade manuka honey for authenticity, is paramount.

-Once the product has been packed for distribution, UMFHA must undergo a number of tests to show its natural, unadulterated honey and grading of potency to confirm that the label is true.
-Their ratings are based on specific natural markers, such as leptosperin and methylglyoxal.
-The UMF rating labels will show a clear indication of the true NPA properties in the honey.
+Once the product has been packed for distribution, UMFHA must undergo a number of tests to show its natural, unadulterated honey, and grading of potency to confirm that the label is true.
+Their ratings are based on specific natural markers, such as; leptosperin and methylglyoxal.
+The UMF Equivalent Rating Labels will show a clear indication of the true NPA properties in the honey.

 Q. How is the UMF level labelled?